paulphan504/Paul-notes/content/6c0de5817ee169d3f189ee3957586138c138f760/Temp/Interview System & Network Việt Thành Stock Company.md

 15. you have experience with some system os of linux ?
 (Centos, Ubuntu, Readhat, Debian)
 16. Do you have any question for me about company ?
-	- infrastructure of team i will join and working directive
+	- infrastructure of team i will join and working directive -> two people same title Staff backup together (porn 1996 & 2000) manage directed by CEO.
 	- in the feature long time maybe 5 year system and team IT will develope with the big gold how ?
+		-> no plan information, can contact direct form CEO.
 	- if i working long time with company and create many value for your company, i will have some upgrade how ?
+		-> no plan upgrade new title for this position in the feature.
-	- if you can share, please for me about time working, insurance, benefit if have when i have opportuinity working in your company in the peariod of time near by ?
+	- if you can share, please for me about time working, insurance, benefit if have when i have opportunity working in your company in the peariod of time near by ?
+		-> time working form monday - friday (some time willing work OT test system with HCM Stock Exchange) -> insurance basic flow of government
+		->
-17. some time in saturday will have OT for test system with govement you can willing for it ?
+17. some time in saturday will have OT for test system with government you can willing for it ?
 18. tell me know the plan you will action with task priority every day ?
-(1 hour for check all systems, meeting, assittan, preview and take note informations nessesery, create guide for systems process and fix error )
+(1 hour for check all systems, meeting, assistant, preview and take note informations necessary, create guide for systems process and fix error).